istx25/connor/README.md

-# connor
+# William
-Connor's personal website; Made by the gorgeous @loganmcansh.
+William's personal website; Made by the gorgeous @loganmcansh.